 This does nothing to address the myriad of challenges faced by these farmers and ultimately falls into the same unethical and unsustainable trappings that got us to this point in the first place.

 But beneath this gloomy picture lies a hopeful narrative.
-Long since met with scepticism, solar technology has defied expectations.
-As PV panels rapidly increase in efficiency and decrease in price, they are birthing a flourishing market of clean energy solutions.
+Long since met with skepticism, solar technology has defied expectations.
+As PV panels rapidly increase in efficiency and decrease in price, they are birthing a flourishing market of clean energy solutions and sustainability.

 Futurepump seized on this opportunity to develop a transformative product which provides sustainable, solar powered irrigation for smallholder farmers.

 Our solar pumps combine the efficiency of a reciprocating piston system with free energy from the sun to deliver a truly sustainable alternative.
 Because there are no costs in running the pump, farmers can benefit from year-around production and can sell on their surplus without any strings attached.

 There is another subtle but more powerful advantage to our solar pump.
 It is our continued commitment to the customer after a sale is made, providing a spare-parts and maintenance warranty at no extra cost.

 We do this because we recognise that our mission to provide sustainable irrigation fails when our product fails.
 Since the technology will be subjected to harsh conditions on the farm, no amount of clever engineering will prevent this happening from time to time.